Amog-OS/AmogOS/README.md

 ### Software credits
 ඞAmogOSඞ would not be possible without the following open source software:

-- Debian Bullseye, AntiX Project and Raspberry Pi OS.
+- Debian Bullseye, AntiX Project, and Raspberry Pi OS.
 - Openbox WM
 - LXDE for DE
 - xcompmgr for effects